RahulSidar08/Mini-Bitly/README.md

 A full-stack URL shortener and analytics platform, similar to Bitly, that allows users to shorten URLs and gain valuable insights through real-time analytics.

 ## 🚀 Features

 - 🔐 Authentication
-Secure login with email and password using JWT.
+- Secure login with email and password using JWT.
+(Hardcoded credentials for testing: intern@dacoid.com / Test123)

 - 🔗 Link Shortening
-Users can create short links with optional custom aliases and expiration dates.
+- Users can create short links with optional custom aliases and expiration dates.

 - 📊 Analytics Dashboard
-View a personalized dashboard with:
+- View a personalized dashboard with:
 - Total click count
 - Device and browser breakdown (pie charts)
 - Clicks over time (line chart)

 ## Tech Stack